lextudio/ui-labs/src/DevFlow/README.md

 # Desktop DevFlow

-A Windows desktop DevFlow product designed for classic WPF and WinForms applications, with additional Uno and MewUI coverage.
+A Windows desktop DevFlow product designed for classic WPF and WinForms applications, with additional Uno, MewUI, LibreWPF, and Jalium coverage.

-This folder contains the shared DevFlow runtime packages for WPF, WinForms, WinUI 3, Uno Platform, and MewUI applications.
+This folder contains the shared DevFlow runtime packages for WPF, WinForms, WinUI 3, Uno Platform, MewUI, LibreWPF, and Jalium applications.

 Each package has its own package-specific README for the most relevant installation and usage guidance: